Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Open a new terminal window with a Python 3.11 environment active
 - Navigate to the function app directory: `cd function_app`
-- Make a local settings file by duplicating the sample file: `cp sample_local.settings.json local.settings.json`
+- Make a local settings file to populate the necessary app settings and environment variables.
+You can automatically import the same app settings as the Azure deployment by following [these instructions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local#synchronize-settings), and then compare the values to the the sample file: `sample_local.settings.json`.
+More info on local function development can be found [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
 - Open the newly created `local.settings.json` file and populate the values for all environment variables (these are usually capitalized, e.g. `DOC_INTEL_API_KEY` or `AOAI_ENDPOINT`).
 You may need to go setup new resources within Azure.
 - Run the environment setup script to setup a new virtual Python environment with all required dependencies for running the example: `sh setup_env.sh`.
 - Activate the new environment: `source .venv/bin/activate`